Safeguarding

 For any concerns regarding the safety or welfare of a child, please do not hesitate to contact one of the safeguarding team at Oakgrove School on 01908 545300.

-- The Designated Safeguarding Lead (DSL) for Oakgrove Secondary is Rachel Cooke
+- The Designated Safeguarding Lead (DSL) for Oakgrove School is Rachel Cooke

-- The Designated Safeguarding Lead for Oakgrove Primary and Nursery is Rebecca Maygothling
+- The Deputy Designated Safeguarding Leads for Oakgrove Primary and Nursery are Heather Loake and Verity Walsh

 Safeguarding Governors

-- The safeguarding governor for Oakgrove School is Karen Carabine.
+- The safeguarding governor for Oakgrove School is Mark Taylor

-- The safeguarding governor for the Kingsbridge Educational Trust (KET) is Charles Clay.
+- The safeguarding governor for Kingsbridge Educational Trust (KET) is Cathy Cornes

 Further Information

-Oakgrove School has produced a safeguarding leaflet and guide, with useful information and links to organisations who can offer further support:
+Oakgrove School has produced a safeguarding guide and leaflet, with useful information and links to organisations who can offer further support: